 Brush the surface of the dough ball with a little olive oil.
 Cover the bowl with a damp tea towel and leave to rest and rise in a warm place for about 2 hours, until doubled in size.

-Flour a large flat working surface, knead the dough ball a little more and divide it into 10 portions (or 8 portions for bigger Naans).
-With floured hands, roll each portion into a ball and then with rolling pin, roll out each ball into an oval- shaped bread, about 1/4 inch thick.
+Flour a large flat working surface, knead the dough ball a little more and divide it into 10 portions 8 portions for bigger Naans and more for smaller ones).
+With floured hands, roll each portion into a ball and then with rolling pin, roll out each ball into a thin oval shaped bread, not more than 1/4 inch thick.
 To prevent sticking, lightly sprinkling the dough and rolling pin with flour.

 Heat a large non-stick pan with olive oil.
 When the oil is hot and smoking, turn the heat down to medium-high.
 Brush the top of the shaped Naan with some water and with spatula, gently put the Naan, wet side down, into the hot oil.
 Fry for one minute or so.
 When you see bubbles appear on the surface and dark streaks on the bottom, flip the Naan over, cover the pan and fry for 30 seconds or so.